Renewed Violence at Afghan-Pakistan Border Claims Lives Amid Fragile Ceasefire - PRESS AI WORLD

 side-post-image

-• Both sides accused each other of initiating the violence despite an ongoing ceasefire.
+• Both sides accuse each other of initiating unprovoked attacks, despite recent ceasefire agreements.

 SHARE THIS ARTICLE: